jadu101/CVE/SourceCodester_Zipped_Folder_Manager_App_File_Upload.md

 ## Demonstration

-Belowis how Zipped Folder Manager App looks like:
+Below is how Zipped Folder Manager App looks like:

 ![Screenshot from 2024-08-25 20-58-51](https://github.com/user-attachments/assets/c35a8333-714b-4a19-8055-b1a8c243251e)